What is aeration? Webster's dictionary defines aeration as "to supply or impregnate (something, such as…

 It’s that time of the year where we are beginning to see drought like scenarios.
 Extended periods of summer heat, bright sunshine, and warm nights combined with the lack of rain, creates the perfect scenario for Heat Stress.
 Inadequate watering is also the number one cause for lawn disease and fungus.

-Heat Stress (as seen in the images above) is a fungus called Ascochyta Leaf Blight.
-Heat Stress can be easily misdiagnosed as chemical burn to an untrained eye.
+Heat Stress (as seen in the images above) can be easily misdiagnosed as chemical burn to an untrained eye.
 Heat Stress can also look different from situation to situation.
 Some Heat Stress could look patchy on some lawns compared to other lawns where it could cover the entire lawn.
 Lawn Bruising is another sign of heat stress.
 Tires, hoses, trash cans and even footprints are among a wide range of things that can cause bruising.
 Below are some images of heat stress bruising.

 So what can you do to help protect your lawn?